 Surveillance cameras from lights and nearby businesses are also helpful because they may have caught the accident in progress.
-Poor road maintenance can cause an accident, too, including potholes, poorly marked lanes, and defective traffic signals.
+Poor road maintenance can cause an accident, including potholes, poorly marked lanes, and defective traffic signals.
 The government entity charged with maintenance can be held responsible in cases such as these.
 Once all of the evidence has been gathered, it is turned over to our legal team to build a robust case to support our client’s claim.
-It is useful both in dealing with the client with the insurance company or in preparing a court case if negotiations are unsuccessful.Placerville Wrongful Death Lawyer
+It is useful in dealing with the client with the insurance company or preparing a court case if negotiations are unsuccessful.Placerville Wrongful Death Lawyer

 Links to our verdicts and settlements in the past and reviews by clients are at the following:

 Editor's Note: This page has been updated for accuracy and relevancy [cha 3.18.21]